You are here

 - additional substances will need to be declared including crustacea, fish, eggs, soya, milk and tree nuts

-Sponsors will have four years to implement these changes and fully comply with the new rules.
-During this transition period, it may be difficult for consumers to know whether their medicine's label includes the more comprehensive list of potential allergens.
+Sponsors have had four years to implement these changes and fully comply with the new rules.
+During the transition period, and until stock with old labels is gradually used up, it may be difficult for consumers to know whether their medicine's label includes the more comprehensive list of potential allergens.
 For this reason, the TGA has been undertaking targeted communications to consumers regarding the changes and specifically advising them to 'keep asking your doctor, pharmacist or other health professional about food allergen content in medications'.

-- Medicine sponsors have until September 2020 to make changes to their labels and sell out old stock.
+- Medicine sponsors had until 31 August 2020 to make changes to their labels.

 - It is especially important to make sure that patients who may be sensitive or allergic to certain substances are aware that allergens may not be declared on old labels.